Hybrid heat pumps labelled a 'missed opportunity' for decarbonisation

 Hybrid heat pumps can be engineered to supplement new heat pumps using an existing boiler.
 It could be set up so a boiler provides hot water while the heat pump provides space heating.

-"Hybrid heating systems are a great compliment to a Combi boiler and avoid the need for having to find a location for a Hot Water Storage cylinder," says Martyn Bridges, director of technical services at Worcester Bosch.
+"Hybrid heating systems are a great compliment to a Combi boiler and avoid the need for having to find a location for a Hot Water Storage cylinder," says Martyn Bridges, Director of External Affairs at Worcester Bosch.

 It could also be set up to cover both and use the heat pump when the efficiency is higher, and then change over to the boiler when the outside temperature drops. this automatic switching of temperatures means you'll likely be able to save on running costs.